Julius Waties Waring: Isaac Woodard case

-In 1946, Chief of Police Linwood Shull of Batesburg, South Carolina, and several other officers beat Isaac Woodard, a black man on his way home after serving over three years in the army, including repeatedly striking him in the eyes, blinding him.
+In 1946, Chief of Police Linwood Shull of Batesburg, South Carolina, and several other officers beat and blinded Isaac Woodard, a black man on his way home after serving over three years in the army.
 After it became clear that the state authorities of South Carolina would take no action against Shull, President Harry S. Truman himself initiated a case, brought to the federal level on the grounds that the beating had occurred at a bus stop on federal property, and that at the time of the assault, Woodard was in uniform.

 The case was presided over by Waring, but by all accounts the trial was a travesty.
 The local United States Attorney charged with handling the case failed to interview anyone except the bus driver, a decision that Waring believed was a gross dereliction of duty.
-The behavior of the defense was no better.
-The defense attorney at one point told the jury that "if you rule against Shull, then let this South Carolina secede again", and he later shouted racial epithets at Woodard.
+The defense attorney's behavior was also contrary, at one point telling the jury that "if you rule against Shull, then let this South Carolina secede again", and he later shouted racial epithets at Woodard.
 The jury found Shull not guilty on all charges.

-The failure to convict Shull was perceived as a political failure on the part of the Truman administration and Waring would later write of his disgust of the way the case was handled commenting, "I was shocked by the hypocrisy of my government...in submitting that disgraceful case..."
+The failure to convict Shull was perceived as a political failure on the part of the Truman administration, and Waring would later write of his disgust of the way the case was handled, commenting "I was shocked by the hypocrisy of my government...in submitting that disgraceful case..."